MisterJulsen/MinecraftCommunityServer/global_rail_network_guidelines.md

 - ### Private track networks
   Do not build a private track network next to the public in a similar scale.
 Instead, expand the public network.
 - ### Railways Speed
-  Every Schedule that travels on public rail, has to include the maximum Speed, of the train, at the beginning of the schedule.
+  Every Schedule that travels on public rail, has to include the maximum speed of the train, at the beginning of the schedule.
+Look into the standards for further information
 - ### Realistic Speed in curves and switches
   The speeds in curves and switch-areas have to be chosen in such a way that trains travers these realistically.
 This can be accomplished with Train Signs.
+Look into the standards for further information